nicovigil1/fourpawsdoodles/README.md

 ## Test create functionality for litters - works on localhost

 ## litters - make it so that the name is automatically generated as parent1_parent2_bmonth_byear

+### set up the parents index page to separate the mother's from the father's - may require a migration